rolandtoth/TextformatterMultiValue/README.md

 Converts strings with separators to object properties.
 Works with field types Text and Textarea.

-Great for setting up site-wide settings variables using only a simple textarea, or listing social links easily.
+Great for setting up site-wide settings variables using only a simple textarea or listing social links, etc.

 Features
 ---------------------------------------